Dart120/alpha_sync/README.md

 The following code snippet tries to discover the content directory service on the camera.
 It then constructs a tree using depth first search of all the images in the cameras file system.
 It then downloads all those images into the file ./images.

+Connect your computer to your camera via wifi.
+Go to MENU -> Network -> Send to Smartphone Func. -> Send to Smartphone -> Select on Smartphone.
+Then connect using the SSID and password that your camera provides.
+Then run the following code.

 ```javascript
 const {AlphaSync} = require('alpha_sync')
 const as = new AlphaSync()